Jorge De Olivera

-Jorge Alberto De Olivera (born 21 August 1982 in Posadas) is an Argentine football goalkeeper who plays for Primera Nacional side Independiente Rivadavia.
+Jorge Alberto De Olivera (born 21 August 1982 in Posadas) is an Argentine former professional footballer who played as a goalkeeper.

 Career

 De Olivera began his playing career in 2002 with Nueva Chicago in the Primera División.
-He made his league debut on 5 July 2003 in a 0-3 home defeat to Banfield.
+He made his league debut on 5 July 2003 in a 0–3 home defeat to Banfield.
 After Nueva Chicago were relegated in 2004 De Olivera joined Colón de Santa Fe where he became the second choice goalkeeper after Laureano Tombolini.
 After only 6 appearances in 2 seasons he had short stints with Olimpo de Bahía Blanca and Aldosivi of the 2nd division.

 In 2007, he returned to Nueva Chicago, but was unable to help prevent the club from suffering their second consecutive relegation to the regionalised 3rd division.
 He remained with the club for another season but after they failed to win promotion back to the 2nd tier he joined Primera División side Racing Club in 2009.